SDK EBTC Documentation v0.10.

 -h, --help display help for command

-The Solidity language grammar is published with each major release.
+The is published with each major release.

-The diagrams are generated using viz.js which uses Graphviz to render a Scalable Vector Graphics (SVG) file.
-Graphviz Online allows dot files to be edited and rendered into a SVG dynamically.
+The diagrams are generated using which uses to render a file. allows dot files to be edited and rendered into a SVG dynamically.

-The diff
+The diff command use's Google's .

-command use's Google's Diff Match and Patch library.
+Diff Match and Patch library